Learning sparsity-promoting regularizers for linear inverse problems: Acknowledgments

 \section{Acknowledgments}

-This material is based upon work supported by the Air Force Office of Scientific Research under award numbers FA8655-23-1-7083.
-Co-funded by the European Union (ERC, SAMPDE, 101041040, ERC, SLING, 819789, ERC, AdG project 101097198 and Next Generation EU).
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
-The research of LR has been funded by PNRR - M4C2 - Investimento 1.3.
-Partenariato Esteso PE00000013 - ``FAIR - Future Artificial Intelligence Research'' - Spoke 8 ``Pervasive AI'', which is funded by the European Commission under the NextGeneration EU programme.
-The research was supported in part by the MUR Excellence Department Project awarded to Dipartimento di Matematica, Università di Genova, CUP D33C23001110001.
-The research by GSA, EDV and MS has been supported by the MUR grants PRIN 202244A7YL, 2022B32J5C, and P2022XT498, and by FAIR Project HAOISL 33C24000410007 funded by the European Commission under the NextGeneration EU programme.
-GSA, EDV, LR and MS are members of the ``Istituto Nazionale di Alta Matematica''.
-TH and ML were supported by the Research Council of Finland (decision numbers 348504, 353094, 359182 and 359183).
+This material is based upon work supported by the Air Force Office of Scientific Research under award FA8655-23-1-7083 and was cofunded by the European Union (ERC, SAMPDE, 101041040, ERC, SLING, 819789, ERC, AdG project 101097198, and Next Generation EU - project FAIR, PE0000013, spoke 8).
+Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+GSA, EDV, LR and MS are members of INdAM (Istituto Nazionale di Alta Matematica).
+TH and ML were supported by the Research Council of Finland, decision numbers 348504, 353094, 359182 and 359183 (FAME flagship).